Academic Course Transfer

 - TWU does not accept life or work experience for college credit.

-The University provides support services for all transfer students including an orientation program equivalent to that provided for entering first year students.
+The University provides support services for transfer students equivalent to those provided to non-transfer students regularly enrolled at the institutions, including an orientation program for transfer students equivalent to that provided for entering first year students.